Goal Misgeneralization in Deep Reinforcement Learning

-We observe that an agent trained on the ``many chests'' distribution goes out of its way to collect all the keys before opening the last chest on the ``many keys'' distribution (Figure~\ref{fig:keyschests}), even though only half of them are even instrumentally useful for the true reward; occasionally, it even gets distracted by the keys in the inventory (which are displayed in the top right corner) and spends the rest of the episode trying to collect them instead of opening the remaining chest(s).
-Applying the intentional stance, we describe the agent as having learned a simple behavioral objective: collect as many keys as possible, while sometimes visiting chests.
+We observe that an agent trained on the ``many chests'' distribution goes out of its way to collect all the keys before opening the last chest on the ``many keys'' distribution (Figure~\ref{fig:keyschests} and Figure~\ref{fig:kc-training}, Appendix), even though only half of them are even instrumentally useful for the intended objective; occasionally, it even gets distracted by the keys in the inventory (which are displayed in the top right corner) and spends the rest of the episode trying to collect them instead of opening the remaining chest(s).

+We describe the agent as having learned a simple behavioral objective: collect as many keys as possible, while sometimes visiting chests.
 This strategy leads to high reward in an environment where chests are plentiful and the agent can thus focus on looking for keys.
-However, this proxy objective fails under distributional shift when keys are plentiful and chests are no longer easily available.
+One reason that the agent may have learned this proxy is that the proxy is less sparse than the intended objective while nevertheless being correlated with it on the training distribution.
+However, the proxy fails when keys are plentiful and chests are no longer easily available.